KCRR

-KCRR is a radio station in Iowa serving Waterloo, Cedar Falls, and surrounding cities with a classic rock format.
-This station broadcasts on FM frequency 97.7 MHz and is owned by Townsquare Media.
+KCRR (97.7 FM) is a radio station in Iowa serving Waterloo, Cedar Falls, and surrounding cities with a classic rock format.
+The station is owned by Townsquare Media.
+Studios are located in Waterloo, while its transmitter is located west of Hudson.

 Elwin Huffman serves as morning news host.
-KCRR carries the Dwyer and Michaels Morning Show.
+KCRR carries the Dwyer and Michaels Morning Show from Quad Cities sister station WXLP.

+History

+Signing on in 1983 as KGCI, and targeting Grundy County, the station changed from adult contemporary to country in November 1993.
+KGCI flipped to classic rock, and the KCRR call letters, on February 17, 1995.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including KCRR, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013; KCRR was one of three stations (along with KKHQ-FM and KOEL-FM) that were placed in a divestiture trust for eventual resale within two years.
 In December 2016, the Federal Communications Commission approved Townsquare's request to reacquire the stations from the divestiture trust.